Hostage families call for public to mobilize after Israeli military reports finding several bodies in Gaza

 By Lauren Izso, Raja Razek and Kaanita Iyer, CNN

-Thousands rallied across Israel on Saturday demanding that Israeli Prime Minister Benjamin Netanyahu sign a hostage deal.
+The demands by the Hostages and Missing Families Forum came as thousands rallied across Israel on Saturday demanding that Prime Minister Benjamin Netanyahu sign a ceasefire-for-hostages deal.

-The IDF said in a statement Saturday that it had “located a number of bodies during combat in the Gaza Strip,” but has not confirmed whether any are those of hostages.
+The IDF said in a statement Saturday that it had “located a number of bodies during combat in the Gaza Strip,” but it has not confirmed whether any of the bodies are those of hostages.

+Israel launched its war against Hamas in Gaza after the militant group’s cross-border October 7 attacks, in which more than 1,200 Israelis were killed and 250 taken hostage, according to Israeli authorities.
+More than 100 hostages were freed under a temporary truce last year and eight have been rescued alive – including Farhan Al-Qadi, who was recovered from a Hamas tunnel this week.
+However, more than 100 are thought to remain in Gaza.

 “Starting tomorrow the country will tremble.
 We call on the public to prepare.
 We will stop the country,” the statement continued.

-The forum said they will release more details about what they are calling for on Sunday.
+The forum said it will release more details about what it is calling for on Sunday.

+US President Joe Biden said Saturday evening that his staff has been in touch with Israeli officials about the unfolding situation but noted that the bodies had not yet been identified.
+Biden also called for an end to the war, expressing optimism that an agreement could be reached on a ceasefire-for-hostages deal and adding that parties involved in the negotiation have said they “agree on the principles.”

+“It’s time this war ended,” Biden added.
+“I think we’re on the verge of having an agreement.
+It’s time to end it.
+It’s time to finish it.”

-The US, Qatar and Egypt, who have taken on the role of mediators, made a renewed push this month to reach a hostage and ceasefire deal between Israel and Hamas.
+The US, Qatar and Egypt, who have acted as mediators, this month renewed a push to reach a hostage and ceasefire deal between Israel and Hamas.

 However, the current proposal, if agreed upon, essentially allows Israel and Hamas to abandon discussions after the first phase, and Israel has made it clear that a break in the fighting may be just that and it is not ready to agree to a permanent ceasefire.